Sole Licking

 Overview

-Definition
+Definition & scope

 History & origins

-Sole licking has no separate clinical coinage or dated "discovery"; its history is the history of foot eroticism, of which oral worship of the foot is a recurring strand.
+Sole licking has no separate clinical coinage or dated discovery.
+Its history is the history of foot eroticism, of which oral worship of the foot is a recurring strand.
 Reverence for and eroticisation of the foot long predate any medical vocabulary.
 Ancient Greek erotic verse attributed to Philostratus includes poems addressed To a Barefoot Woman and To a Barefoot Boy, and the Hindu Skanda Purana contains a passage in which the god Brahma is captivated by the sight of Parvati's feet.

 In practice